 - Gold Digger: George is pressured into becoming this via marrying the very rich minor noble Madeleine.

 - Jerk Ass: Thomas and Mary, and Thomas moreso.

 - Lost Wedding Ring: More exactly, stolen-as-a-cruel-prank "Lady's Key".

 - Locked Out of the Loop: George refuses to fully explain Misuzu's death to Lynn at first, as he believes it'll hurt her way too much.
 As said above, this doesn't last too long.
 And in a Kick the Dog moment, the ones who tell Lynn that her dear mom is dead... are Madeleine and her kids.
 (More like they drop the bomb on her not knowing that she's in the dark about it, then the kids start mocking her until a rather tearful Sarah explains what happened in a much gentler manner.)

 - Maligned Mixed Marriage: The Duke did NOT want George to marry Misuzu.
 Hence why he refuses to meet Lynn.

-- Mega Twintails: Lynn's 'tails are bigger than her head.
+- Mega Twintails: Lynn has these.
+They're bigger than her head.

 - Missing Mom: Sarah's mother Frances is implied to have fallen victim to Death by Childbirth, as she died few after Sarah was born.
 And then there's Misuzu, whose death is vital to the plot.

 - Names to Know in Anime: Sanae Miyuki (Lynn), Chieko Honda (Sarah), Hideyuki Tanaka (George), Keiko Yokozawa (Misuzu), Keiichi Nanba (Thomas), Mayumi Shou (Mary), Eiko Masuyama (Madeleine), Kōji Totani (Duke Warbawn), Ryo Horikawa (Arthur), Hidehiro Kikuchi (Edward).